jbaicoianu/tentacles/README.md

 Is it done?
 -----------
 Nope.
 Tentacles is still a work in progress.
-The web UI is roughly complete, but the server-side data collection needs work.
+The web UI is roughly complete, but the server-side data collection is still under development.
+Currently we're polling PHP to collect data, but when the Python collector is complete there will be no PHP dependency and data will be pushed via WebSockets.

 Who is responsible for this?
 ----------------------------